 Residual effects are those environmental effects that are likely to occur, even after proposed mitigation measures are in place.
 The main purpose of the EA is to assess and design the proposed HIWEC so as to avoid or minimize significant residual adverse environmental effects.
-In order to assess the significance of residual adverse environmental effects are used:
+In order to assess the significance of residual adverse environmental effects, the following criteria are used (see Table 3-2):